The Black Boy

 Following suggestions from staff at the Black Boy I attempted to locate some of the earlier pub signs.
 In a serendipitous find on a Whitbread breweries database I was able to locate the Black Boy pub sign from 1974.
 In complete contrast to the current sign this one depicts a black boy wearing a bejeweled-feathered turban.
 Somewhere between 1974 and the present day, someone thought it necessary to change the black boy to a white boy; which begs the question, why?
 Was this some bizarre act of political correctness?

 Contrary to popularly held belief the black presence in Wales has a history going back several centuries.
 Unfortunately, much of this history is associated with the exploits of slavery and colonialism.
-These shadier episodes in our history are all too easily forgotten and overlooked, however, the truth always has a habit of prevailing.
-Occasionally people find it necessary to alter the accounts of history to provide a more palatable version of events perhaps this is the case with the Black Boy pub sign, however, to ignore the black presence in our history (and pub signs) is to deny the roots and heritage of multicultural Britain.
+These shadier episodes in history are all too easily forgotten and overlooked, however, the truth always has a habit of prevailing.
+Occasionally people find it necessary to alter the accounts of history to provide a more palatable version of events perhaps this is the case with the Black Boy pub sign, however, to ignore the black presence in our history (and pub signs) is to deny the roots and heritage of multi ethnic Britain.

 So what is the truth about the Black Boy?
 Although one cannot be precise about the origin of its name I suspect the reality lies close to the following.
 During the eighteenth century it was highly fashionable to associate yourself with the wealth and luxury of Africa and the West Indies.
 In keeping with this trend, several rich landowners employed Negro pageboys in their household.
 These pageboys often wore brightly coloured livery representing the exoticism and vibrancy of the New World.
 It is likely that the Black Boy pub in Killay was named after such a person in an attempt to associate themselves with the high fashion of the time.
 With no evidence to the contrary, it is likely that the naming of the ‘Black Boy’ was an imagined association with a fictional character rather than a real person.